 Reduced light pollution

-If you have a standard, Cambridgeshire County Council street light near your home, the light will be replaced within the next two years.
+If you have a standard, Cambridgeshire County Council street light near your home, the light will be replaced as part of the upgrade programme.

 FAQs